How much money can you gift tax-free?

 How does the annual gift tax exclusion work?

-Staying under the annual gift tax exclusion means you don’t need to worry about paying gift tax on the Christmas, birthday, and other presents you buy every year.
+Staying under the annual gift tax exclusion means you don’t have to worry about paying tax when gifting money for birthdays, holidays, and special occasions.

 What are the lifetime gift tax limits?

-The lifetime gift tax limit (also known as the lifetime gift tax exemption) is the total amount of money you can gift to family members and others, tax-free.
+Your lifetime gift tax exemption is the total amount of money you can gift to family members tax-free during your lifetime, above the annual limits.

-As of 2024, this limit is set at $13.61 million per person over their lifetime.
-And because it’s per individual, married couples can double that amount in lifetime gifts.
-Any gifts above this threshold are then subject to taxes.
+In 2025, this limit is set at $13.99 million per person.
+And because it’s per person, married couples can double that amount in lifetime gifts.
+Any gifts above this limit are then subject to taxes.

 What is the gift tax rate?